primer/design/content/foundations/color.md

 #### Canvas (level 0)
 `bg-canvas`

 Canvas is the level 0 across the whole product.
 There is typically only one of these per page.
-In most instances, this background is already applied to the markup that you’re working on.
+In most instances, this background is already applied to the markup that you’re working on so it won't need to be applied anywhere else.
 ![backgrounds-canvas](https://user-images.githubusercontent.com/6951037/102642841-92c44680-415e-11eb-8d99-c987967f48d3.png)